kubernetes/kubernetes/docs/user-guide/overview.md

 <!-- END STRIP_FOR_RELEASE -->

 <!-- END MUNGE: UNVERSIONED_WARNING -->
-# Kubernetes User Documentation
+# Kubernetes Overview

 Kubernetes is an open-source system for managing containerized applications across multiple hosts in a cluster.
 It provides mechanisms for application deployment, scheduling, updating, maintenance, and scaling.
 A key feature of Kubernetes is that it actively manages the containers to ensure that the state of the cluster continually matches the user's intentions.

-Today, Kubernetes supports just [Docker](http://www.docker.io) containers, but other container image formats and container runtimes will be supported in the future (e.g., [Rocket](https://coreos.com/blog/rocket/) support is in progress).
-Similarly, while Kubernetes currently focuses on continuously-running stateless (e.g. web server or in-memory object cache) and "cloud native" stateful applications (e.g. NoSQL datastores), in the near future it will support all the other workload types commonly found in production cluster environments, such as batch, stream processing, and traditional databases.
+Kubernetes supports [Docker](http://www.docker.io) and [Rocket](https://coreos.com/blog/rocket/) containers, and other container image formats and container runtimes will be supported in the future.

+While Kubernetes currently focuses on continuously-running stateless (e.g. web server or in-memory object cache) and "cloud native" stateful applications (e.g. NoSQL datastores), in the near future it will support all the other workload types commonly found in production cluster environments, such as batch, stream processing, and traditional databases.

 In Kubernetes, all containers run inside [pods](pods.md).
 A pod can host a single container, or multiple cooperating containers; in the latter case, the containers in the pod are guaranteed to be co-located on the same machine and can share resources.
 A pod can also contain zero or more [volumes](volumes.md), which are directories that are private to a container or shared across containers in a pod.
 For each pod the user creates, the system finds a machine that is healthy and that has sufficient available capacity, and starts up the corresponding container(s) there.
 If a container fails it can be automatically restarted by Kubernetes' node agent, called the Kubelet.
 But if the pod or its machine fails, it is not automatically moved or restarted unless the user also defines a [replication controller](replication-controller.md), which we discuss next.